A Day To Remember Are A Big Ole Force Of Nature At O2 Academy Brixton

 A Day To Remember – O2 Academy Brixton – 25 June 2025.
 Photo: Antonio Giannattasio/MetalTalk

-A Day To Remember’s pop punk Metalcore sound is sensational in a lightly pull your hair and spank you kind of way: pretty much universally enjoyed.
+A Day To Remember’s pop punk Metalcore is sensational in a lightly pull your hair and spank you kind of way: pretty much universally enjoyed.
 As the country that recognised A Day To Remember’s brilliance before even their own, the UK will always be ready and waiting to sell out multiple nights in a row and throw crowdsurfer on top of crowdsurfer at this band.

 Leaving the venue drenched in the sweat of all my new friends, a slightly chipped tooth, and unable to stop singing about 15 A Day To Remember songs at once, I am already anticipating the next time I can see this Big Ole force of musical nature.